 So when deciding whether it is time for you to wean is a personal choice that is no one’s to make except for the person doing the breastfeeding, and of course the child who is breastfeeding gets *some* say in this too.
 I say some because you can’t really force a child to breastfeed.
 If they don’t want to nurse, they simply won’t.
 Though you might be ready before your child is to stop, and thats ok!
 Even a little bit of breastmilk is helpful for babies, so if you’ve made it this far you are a rockstar.

 What is the Best Age to Stop Breastfeeding?

 The best age to stop breastfeeding will vary wildly based on the mom and baby’s needs.
 There are a myriad of reasons why a mom would choose to either continue to breastfeed or to wean.
-There are however some expert organizations and studies we can point to when thinking about what we want to set as our goals for breastfeeding, and how to wean a toddler from breastfeeding.
+There are some expert organizations and studies we can point to when thinking about what we want to set as our goals for breastfeeding, and how to wean a toddler from breastfeeding.

 WHO and UNICEF recommend that children initiate breastfeeding within the first hour of birth and be exclusively breastfed for the first 6 months of life – meaning no other foods or liquids are provided, including water.

 Infants should be breastfed on demand – that is as often as the child wants, day and night.
 No bottles, teats or pacifiers should be used.